3ng7n33r/KnowledgeBase/src/webdevelopment/backend/server/nginx.md

     }
 }
 ```
-To enable the above file, run the code:
+To enable the above file, create a link to the sites-enabled folder by running the code below:

     sudo ln -s /etc/nginx/sites-available/myproject /etc/nginx/sites-enabled
+Check the configuration file with:

+    sudo nginx -t

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIzNDkxMDc0OSwzNTQyODQ4OF19
+eyJoaXN0b3J5IjpbMTkwNTk5MTA0NSwzNTQyODQ4OF19
 -->